 When IPVanish is installed, login with your username and password.

 Then you can select a server and connect to the VPN.
 As long as IPVanish is connected, all of your browsing and downloads will be secure.

 Using the OpenVPN client with a free server

 OpenVPN offers a client that works as a free alternative to the IPVanish app.
-Although it won’t cost you anything, it does have a few drawbacks.
-As I see it, free VPN servers are usually:
+Although these won’t cost you anything, they do have a few drawbacks.
+For instance, free VPN servers are usually:

 - Harder to configure – A lot of VPN clients are based on the OpenVPN libraries, but they make major improvements.
 The biggest one is a nice graphical interface, which open-source clients lack.
 You need to be comfortable editing and understanding configuration files to use OpenVPN long-term, which makes it harder to configure for most users.

 - Much slower – Even if you manage to find a server that stays up for more than a month or two, it won’t be as fast.
 Everyone who uses free servers is always searching for the best option, so when a new one comes around it gets overloaded in a hurry.
 That means your ping skyrockets to 300ms or more, slowing your browsing and making you less likely to use a secure connection.

 - Not as secure – OpenVPN has the capability to be incredibly secure, but locking down a free VPN server makes it much harder for users to connect.
 If you’re editing configuration files manually, you might not even know how to connect through SSL, or understand which crypto options need to be enabled.
 That all adds up to a connection that’s usually not as secure unless you’re willing to put in some serious time tailoring your config files.